elizqian/operator-inference/README.md

 The `examples` folder contains scripts that set-up and run several examples:
 * The heat equation example from [1].
 * The Burgers' equation from [1].
-* The Euler equation example from [2].
+* The Euler equation example from [3].
 This example uses MATLAB's Curve Fitting Toolbox to generate the random initial conditions.
+* The heat equation example on a non-uniform grid from [4].

 ---
 This code was developed in MATLAB R2019a and is in a beta state.
 Please contact Elizabeth Qian (eqian@caltech.edu) with any questions or comments.
 [Boris Kramer](http://kramer.ucsd.edu/) also contributed to this code.